larkx/LarkX/CODING_STANDARDS.md

-PTS Coding Standards
+LarkX Coding Standards
 --------------------

-PTS C++ application that follow conventions similar to boost or the standard template library.
+LarkX C++ application that follow conventions similar to boost or the standard template library.

   1) All text should be lowercase with the exception of MACROS and pre-processor defines.